-Available for Sale Financial Instruments Reserve
+Available-for-Sale Financial Instruments Reserve

-The available for sale financial instruments reserve existed to record the gains arising from changes in fair value of investments with quoted market prices or which otherwise did not have fixed or determined payments, reduced by downward revaluations or realisation of gains on disposal.
+The available for sale financial instruments reserve contains the gains made by the Council arising from changes in the value of its investments that have quoted marked prices or otherwise do not have fixed or determined payments.
+The balance is reduced when investments with accumulated gains are either revalued downwards and the gains are lost, or the investments are disposed of and the gains are realised.